 Take Incogni, for example.
 It handles everything for you, sending and tracking removal requests to over 180 major data brokers.
 It's a hands-off approach that keeps your privacy intact without you lifting a finger.

-Learn how to spot phishing attempts
+Learn how to spot a phishing scam before it’s too late

 Ever received an email claiming to be from your bank or a store asking for personal info?
 That's phishing – a sneaky way scammers try to steal your sensitive details through emails, calls, or even snail mail.
 They might lure you into clicking on a link or opening an attachment that could compromise your security.